mostafa-bendary17/mostafa-bendary17/README.md

 This program strengthens my expertise in securing and automating infrastructure, CI/CD pipelines, and cloud-native workloads.

+---

+## 🏆 Achievements & Process Improvement

+📌 Part of the core team that achieved the **CMMI Certification** for Watan First Digital Company
+📂 Prepared and documented all required processes, workflows, and CM audit materials for CMMI assessments
+🎖️ Honored as the **Best Employee of the Quarter** at Watan First Digital Company
+🎖️ Honored as the **Best Employee of the Month** at my first company

 ----
 ## 📊 GitHub Statistics